kellijohnson-NOAA/git-references/citations/topics.md

 The physical contact of bottom-trawl fisheries with the seabed can lead to several changes to the structure of the benthic ecosystem, as well as the catch of non-target species (i.e., bycatch).

+### Indicators

+There are many types of indicators, as well as an entire professional journal dedicated to the topic, [*Ecological Indicators*](http://www.sciencedirect.com/science/journal/1470160X).
+The symposium on “Quantitative Ecosystem Indicators for Fisheries Management” co-organized by UNESCO and SCOR, met to provide information and guidelines about how to develop, test, and apply indicators for EBFM, and the results are available in [ICES 62(3)](EBFMIndicators.md).

 # Models

 All models are a simplification of reality (Walters, 1986)

+## Model selection

+### AIC

+Minimizes the sum of the negative log-likelihood and the parameters.

+### Likelihood-ratio test

+\(n(log[\hat{SS}_1] - log[\hat{SS}_2])\), and if 2 is a better fit to the data than 1 than the likelihood ratio test will be positive.

 # Somatic growth

 Evidence for time-varying somatic growth using real data: [(Whitten *et al.*, 2013)](notes/notes_processed/Whitten2013.md)

+## von Bertalanffy (Bertalanffy, 1938)

+A bioenergetic expression of fish growth that uses a mass balance equation.
+The model assumes that growth is continuous, and not seasonal.
+By using size-at-age data you can determine how much, on average, a fish grows between ages and back-calculate how much fish they must consume to sustain that growth (Essington *et al.*, 2001).

 # State-space population dynamics models